I’m pretty much a gut-guru after spending the majority of my LIFE in gut pain.

 - 2 Tbsp. raw almonds

-- 1 peeled ripe avocado pitted and diced
+- 1 large ripe avocado pitted and diced

 - 2 cups mixed baby salad greens

 - Sea salt and freshly ground black pepper to taste

 - drizzle extra-virgin olive oil optional

 Divide cooked rice, cranberries, almonds, cabbage, avocado, salad greens among serving bowls.
 Drizzle with lemon juice and garnish with lemon zest.
 If needed drizzle each bowl with a little bit of olive oil.

 Serve warm or at room temperature.